aseaboyer-intrax/stdclassjs/README.md

 StdClass has three static methods that do all the magic.

 * `extend`
+    * Creates a child class that inherits from the constructor that extend is being statically called on.
     * Takes an optional constructor function as an argument.
     * If no argument is given, then the parent constructor will be inherited.
-    * Creates a child class that inherits from the constructor that extend is being statically called on.
-    * Calls mixin to add `extend` and `extendProto` static methods to the new child class.
+    * Calls mixin to add `extend` and `implement` static methods to the new child class.
     * Returns the constructor.
-* `extendProto`
+* `implement`
+    * Add properties to the class prototype.
+    * _All_ non-null/non-undefined properties on _all_ objects passed to implement will be added to the class constructor prototype.
     * Takes 0 or more objects as arguments.
         * Passing no objects is silly, but allowed.
-    * _All_ non-null/non-undefined properties on _all_ objects passed to extendProto will be added to the class constructor prototype.
     * Returns the constructor.
 * `mixin`
     * Takes a required constructor function argument.
-    * Attaches the `extend` and `extendProto` static methods which can then be used to extend the class.
+    * Attaches the `extend` and `implement` static methods which can then be used to extend the class.
     * Useful for adding StdClass inheritance to classes that cannot directly inherit from StdClass.
     * Returns the constructor.